coljac

 Recent writing

-Posted by Colin in Writing on December 25th, 2010 | No Comments
+Posted by Colin on Dec 25, 2010 in Writing | Comments Off on Recent writing

 I hope to have a productive January with writing, including finishing my most bizarre project, a short children’s book in Mandarin.
 In the meantime, here are two articles I recently wrote for the web: